-Founded by Charles Duryea and his brother Frank, the Duryea Motor Wagon Company built their first Motor Wagon, a one-cylinder four horsepower car, first demonstrated on September 21, 1893, in Springfield, Massachusetts.
-It is considered the first successful gas-engine vehicle built in the U.S.
+Founded by Charles Duryea, born in Canton, Illinois in 1861, and his brother James "Frank" Duryea, born in Washburn, Illinois in 1869, the Duryea Motor Wagon Company built their first Motor Wagon, a one-cylinder four horsepower car, first demonstrated on September 21, 1893, in Springfield, Massachusetts.
+It is considered the first successful gas-engine vehicle built in America.

-The original field featured 83 entries in the race, but 76 of them never made it to the race.
-The high dropout rate seemed largely due to most of the cars not being finished in time for the contest.
-Organizers postponed the event for a week.
+The original field featured 83 entries in the race, but 76 never made it to the race.
+The high dropout rate seemed primarily due to most cars needing to be finished in time for the contest, and organizers postponed the event for a week.

-If the new technology weren't already tricky enough, dealing with the local authorities was even worse.
+If the new technology wasn't already tricky enough, dealing with the local authorities was worse.
 Before pre-race favorite Elwood Haynes and the Benz driver could even get into town, they were stopped by the cops.
 Their infraction?
-The police said that they had no right to drive their vehicles on the city streets and the competitors had to requisition horses to pull the cars.
-Haynes had to drop out when his car was damaged en route and was unable to compete.
+The police said they had no right to drive their vehicles on the city streets, and the competitors had to requisition horses to pull the cars.
+Haynes had to drop out when his vehicle was damaged en route and was unable to compete.

-Naturally the editors of the Times-Herald flipped out.
-They postponed the event again, until they could convince the city leaders to pass an ordinance allowing the newfangled vehicles to travel on the streets of Chicago.
-By this time, the race day had slipped to November 28th, Thanksgiving Day.
+Naturally, the editors of the Times-Herald flipped out.
+They postponed the event again until they could convince the city leaders to pass an ordinance allowing the newfangled vehicles to travel on the streets of Chicago.
+By this time, the race day had slipped to November 28, Thanksgiving Day.